HEALTH BENEFIT ONLINE JOURNEY

 Lucia has been exceptional as a service designer on our project.
 Her thought out to-be displayed to the team what we were building, it's value and highlighted areas of uncertainty more specifically.

-Yovani Lander, User Researcher
+Yovani Lander, UCD Lead

 Lucia's impeccable work on the to-be design for MVP has brought clarity to our UCD team and has reassured the client of our proposed solution.
 Lucia is self driven and an incredibly creative service designer.